JolienAtmire/ORCID-rest-api/docs/functionality.md

 ### Adding Authors with a Specified ORCID ID

-To update an existing item with an additional author and his ORCID ID, the following syntax can be used:
+To update an item with an additional author and his ORCID ID, the following syntax can be used:

 ```bash
 {author name}::{ORCID}